Communication

 Middleware Service

-A service that can (a) listen to new messages sent from 3rd party messaging apps, and (b) push messages back to these apps.
+A service that can (a) listen to new messages sent from 3rd party messaging apps and (b) push messages back to these apps.
+The middleware service can be an existing service provider or an in-house solution.
+Either way, it should be able to perform the tasks listed above.

 Main App

-The main application is responsible for syncing messages between vcita and the 3rd party messaging apps.
+The main application is responsible for syncing messages between inTandem and the 3rd party messaging apps.
+This app will interact with both the middleware service and ICS.

-vcita Communication Service - VCS
+inTandem Communication Service - ICS

 Incoming messages